bufbuild/docs.buf.build/docs/breaking/rules.md

 or field was deleted.

-Note that moving from `reserved 3 to 6;` to `reserved 2 to 8;`, for example, would technically be fine, however Buf will still fail in this case - making sure all ranges are covered is truly a pain, we have no other excuse.
+Note that moving from `reserved 3 to 6;` to `reserved 2 to 8;`, for example, would technically be fine, however Buf still fails in this case - making sure all ranges are covered is truly a pain, we have no other excuse.
 We could fix this in the future.
 For now, just do `reserved 3 to 6, 2, 7 to 8;` to pass breaking change detection.